 Published April 29, 2010 | Updated July 2, 2015

 Thick, warm, and luxurious, down comforters will keep you warm on even the coldest winter nights.
 They are an investment, so it's important to choose one that best fits your preferences and sleeping style.
 They come in a variety of styles, and what's best for one person may not be best for another.
 Take the time to determine exactly what you are looking for in a down comforter before you choose one.

-Find a well-stitched comforter.
 The filling in a down comforter can shift and bunch, causing it to become unevenly distributed.
 Higher quality comforters have stitching that prevents the filling from shifting, called baffle box stitching.
-With baffle box construction, there is stitching up and down as well as side to side on the comforter, created squares that contain the feathers.
+With baffle box construction, there is stitching up and down as well as side to side on the comforter, creating squares that contain the down.